mikaelbr/writings/js-syntax-series/function-arguments.md

 This will make all items in `myArray` arguments to `logAll`, binding `a` to `1`, `b` to `2`, etc.

-In parameter position it's called rest, in argument position, spread.
+In parameter position, it's called rest, in argument position, spread.

 ## Default Parameters

-Traditionally, in JavaScript we would do a similar effect to the overloading from the first chapter to do default parameters.
-Checking if an parameter's `undefined`, and act accordingly.
+Traditionally, in JavaScript, we would do a similar effect to the overloading from the first chapter to do default parameters.
+Checking if a parameter's `undefined`, and act accordingly.

 ```js